How the future of technology, humanity, and the planet depends on rewriting the code within the code.

 The job before this next generation is to transform our wonder about technology into a new wonder for technology.
 It is not love of machines that we need, of course, but rather awe and reverence for what humanity is capable of through machines.
 The same revolution in automation and artificial intelligence that today eats jobs and dangerously accelerates unbridled capitalism and authoritarianism also has the potential to create much good in the world.

 We are today, quite literally, defining humanity’s future with machines.
 This relationship will determine the nature of work, just as it will redefine our understanding of humanity’s role in the world.
-We connect the Tree of Life and the Tree of Knowledge and are the bridge to a new, synthetic intelligence that is now arising on this planet.
+We are what connect the Tree of Life and the Tree of Knowledge — the bridge to a new, synthetic intelligence on this planet.
 We need a new generation of enterprises dedicated to rewriting the code upon which this new intelligence is built.